Fall Fishing for Salmon and Steelhead

 Many times these fish are targeted in less than ideal conditions.
 Rain, sleet, snow, etc are sometimes the norm.
 Be prepared with good clothing.
 Leave your felt at home (it's outlawed in many places anyway).
 If you've never walked in snow with felt boots on, just thank me on this one.
 Studs can help drastically as well on your boots.
 Wear neoprene or breathable waders with some room to layer.
 Moisture/sweat kills in the cold.
 Don't wear cotton.
 Layer your socks with poly socks first and then the best wool you can get from there.
 Same thing for your other layers.
 The poly will wick away moisture and the wool will hold it away from your body.
 Get a good wading or rain jacket to wear over top and don't forget a good hat.
 Gloves are a tough one as I haven't found the best solution.
 I've used about 10 different pairs.
 The best for warmth are rag wool, but they weigh about 10 pounds if you get them wet.
 My advice is try to keep them dry and even keep an extra pair on you.

 I know this was long, but if you want us to help you get geared up check out our target species kits.
 We have a rod, reel, line, backing, leader and box of flies all set up specific for target species like salmon and steelhead.
-Check them out at the link below.
+See you on the water!

 Ramblings by: